Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 Note that Genus Apps was named Genus App Platform prior to 2017.5.

-To download the required version of the .NET Framework, visit https://dotnet.microsoft.com/download.
+To download the required version of the .NET Framework Runtime, visit https://dotnet.microsoft.com/download.

 Integration with Microsoft Office is supported for both 32-bit and 64-bit editions of Microsoft Office.